-Students who are unable to continue their education without additional assistance may qualify for this program.
-Grants are based on the funds available and do not have to be repaid.
-Need is determined by the financial resources of the student and parents, and the cost of attending the school.
+Undergraduate students who are unable to continue their education without additional assistance may qualify for this program.
+Grants are based on funds available and do not have to be repaid.
+Need is determined by the financial resources of the student and parents, and the cost of attending school.